 Q: How can our organization help people vote by mail?

-Maine is a no-excuse absentee ballot state, which means that all registered voters may cast an absentee ballot without a reason.
-(Maine uses the term "absentee ballot" to refer to voting by mail).
+New Mexico is a no-excuse absentee voting state.
+This means that all registered voters may vote by absentee ballot without a reason.
+(New Mexico sometimes also refers to these ballots as "mailed ballots.")